Using this feature, you will be able to manage a load balanced environment.

 Enabling/Disabling Load Balancing

-On top of the Gateway Portal Load Balancing window, you will see a big button:
+On top of the Load Balancing window, you will see a big button:

-This button display the current state of the Load Balancing.
+- This button displays the current state of the Load Balancing.

 How does Load Balancing choose a server?